LukasHoelsch/Measurement-uncertainty-calculation/README.md

 To reduce the computation time the main calculation is implemented inside a `parfor` loop.
 The parallel computing toolbox starts automatically and selects the available number of workers for the parallelization.

 ## Folder structure
 The folder structure is built as shown below.
-Hint: This is only for illustration purposes and the real folder structure may contains for files.
+Hint: This is only for illustration purposes and the real folder structure may contains more files.
 ````bash
 ├── Class_Files
 │   ├── inverterModel